 After graduation, Buzbee was selected to serve as a briefing attorney for a federal district judge in the Southern District of Texas, Galveston Division.
 Upon completing that assignment, he was hired by one of the most prestigious litigation boutiques in the country.
 He then founded his own firm.

 Aside from his legal practice, Buzbee is also a business owner, responsible for various well-known retail endeavors, commercial buildings and hotels.
-Buzbee serves on the Board of Directors of Hometown Bank and the board of the Bay Area Council of the Boy Scouts of America, and has also served on the Board of Visitors of Texas A&M Galveston.
-Buzbee was recently a member of the Board of Regents of Texas A&M University.
+Buzbee served on the Board of Directors of Hometown Bank and the board of the Bay Area Council of the Boy Scouts of America, and has also served on the Board of Visitors of Texas A&M Galveston.
+Buzbee recently served as a member of the Board of Regents of Texas A&M University.

 Tony Buzbee is frequently sought out for his courtroom skill and oratory talent.
 Buzbee is also a frequent commentator on national news programs.
 Due to his skill set, he has been retained to help a U.S Senate candidate prepare himself for a series of televised debates and even was called upon to assist a presidential candidate in multiple, nationally-televised presidential debates.

 Tony Buzbee became the trial lawyer he is today by applying the skills he learned in the Marines: comprehensive preparation and ruthless execution.
 Buzbee believes that the only way to reach a fair settlement for his clients is to prepare each case as if it will be tried.
 There is a real difference between those who “litigate” cases and those who try cases to verdict in a court of law.
 Tony Buzbee has a proven track record of trying and winning cases, period.

 Note: These verdicts and settlements are intended to be representative of cases handled by Tony Buzbee and The Buzbee Law Firm.
 As the facts and law on each case differ, these listings are not a guarantee or prediction of the outcome of any other claims.